Autism Services

 Group Details:

-• Session Time: Wednesdays @ 4:15 PM – 6:15 PM
+• Session Time: Wednesdays @ 4:30 PM – 6:30 PM

-• Location: CLNH Offices
+• Location: CLNH Offices, in person

 • Group Size: Minimum of 3 participants required to run